blantz/homebridge-tivo-control/README.md

-# homebridge-tivo
+# homebridge-tivo-channels

-A Homebridge plugin for interfacing with a TiVo set top box.
+A Homebridge plugin for defining switches to control a TiVo set top box.

 # Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-tivo`
+2. Install this plugin using: `npm install -g homebridge-tivo-channels`
-3. Add a `tivo` accessory.
+3. Add one (or more) tivo switch accessories.
 See below for an example.

 # Configuration